Case Results

 Verdicts and Settlements Achieved in Personal Injury,

-Since 2004 when Ragland & Jones, LLP was formed, the law firm has recovered more than $21 million in compensation for the clients it has represented.
-The high water mark was 2007 when the attorneys at Ragland & Jones, LLP obtained settlements in 21 cases totaling nearly $6.6 million.
-During the last five years, critically needed compensation has been recovered in all types of cases ranging from medical malpractice to disputes with life insurance companies.
+Since 2004, the Atlanta law firm of Ragland Law Firm, LLC has recovered more than $45 million in compensation for clients it has represented.
+During the last eight years, critically needed compensation has been recovered in all types of personal injury and wrongful death cases involving medical malpractice , nursing home neglect, drunk driving crashes , dangerous products, contaminated food, and unsafe conditions at a retail store.
 These recoveries were obtained from large corporations, government entities, small businesses, insurance companies, hospitals, physician practice groups, and individuals.
-Below, we are providing information about some of the case specific results attorneys Daniel A. Ragland and Evan W. Jones have achieved on behalf of clients they have represented.
+Below, we are providing information about some of the case specific results trial attorney Daniel A. Ragland has achieved on behalf of clients he has represented.
 Case results are organized by the following categories:

 Medical Malpractice

-Successful Appeal to Georgia Supreme Court / Confidential lump sum cash settlement / medical malpractice / failure to provide vaccines / overwhelming post-splenectomy infection / quadruple amputation
+Georgia Supreme Court decision / confidential lump sum settlement / medical malpractice / failure to provide vaccines / overwhelming post-splenectomy infection / quadruple amputation

-A primary care doctor, seven OB-GYN physicians, and their respective practice groups agreed to a lump sum cash settlement following a unanimous decision by the Georgia Supreme Court in Schramm v.
-Lyon, 285 Ga.
+A primary care doctor, seven OB-GYN physicians, and their respective practice groups agreed to a lump sum settlement following a unanimous decision by the Georgia Supreme Court in Schramm v.
+Lyon , 285 Ga.
 72 (2009).
 This appellate victory and subsequent settlement was achieved on behalf of a wife and mother of three young children who retained attorney Daniel Ragland after she suffered an overwhelming post-splenectomy infection (OPSI) and resulting amputation of all four of her limbs in September 2004.
-Attorney Ragland filed a malpractice lawsuit in August 2006 alleging that the Defendants negligently failed to give numerous vaccines needed by asplenic patients for prevention of OPSI despite knowing that the Plainiff had lost her spleen in a car accident several years earlier.
-Defense attorneys for the physicians convinced the trial judge to dismiss the case based upon Georgia’s five year medical malpractice statute of repose, but Ragland & Jones, LLP successfully appealed that unfavorable ruling first to the Georgia Court of Appeals and then to the Georgia Supreme Court.
+A malpractice lawsuit was filed in 2006 alleging that the Defendants negligently failed to give numerous vaccines needed by asplenic patients for prevention of OPSI despite knowing that the Plainiff had lost her spleen in a car accident several years earlier.
+Defense attorneys convinced the trial judge to dismiss the case based upon Georgia’s five year medical malpractice statute of repose, but Ragland Law Firm, LLC successfully appealed that unfavorable ruling first to the Georgia Court of Appeals and then to the Georgia Supreme Court.
 Both appellate courts ruled that the Plaintiff had viable claims against the physician Defendants for their failure to protect their patient against OPSI.
-The Defendants insisted that the amount of settlement be kept confidential.
+The parties agreed to keep the amount of settlement confidential.

 $7 million (present value) structured settlement / medical malpractice / pharmaceutical liability / medication error / stroke / catastrophic injuries

-$4 million (present value) structured settlement / medical malpractice / vicarious liability / failure to diagnose spinal epidural abscess / quadriplegia
+$4 million (present value) structured settlement / medical malpractice / failure to diagnose spinal epidural abscess / quadriplegia

-After years of discovery and just before trial, several physicians, nurses and a hospital agreed to settle a malpractice lawsuit involving mismanagement of a spinal epidural abscess which resulted in the Plaintiff’s incomplete quadriplegia.
-In addition to an upfront lump sum amount, the Plaintiff will receive lifetime benefits bringing the total payments of the structured settlement to nearly $6 million.
+After years of litigation, settlement was reached in a malpractice lawsuit involving mismanagement of a spinal epidural abscess which resulted in the Plaintiff’s incomplete quadriplegia.
+The Plaintiff will receive an upfront lump sum amount plus the lifetime benefits totaling nearly $6 million.

-$1.1 million (present value) structured settlement / medical malpractice / vicarious liability / anesthesia errors
+$1.2 million (present value) structured settlement / medical malpractice / wrongful death / failure to diagnose meningitis

 Commercial Vehicle Accidents / Trucking Litigation